alpine-wheels/index/.github/ISSUE_TEMPLATE/package-suggestion.md

 - [ ] Please add a version of the package that is not the latest.
 - [ ] Please add a package for a version of Python that is not the latest.
+- [ ] Please add a package for a platform other than linux/amd64